bigscience-workshop/promptsource/CONTRIBUTING.md

 ### What are Prompts?

-A prompts is a piece of code written in a templating language called [Jinja](https://jinja.palletsprojects.com/en/3.0.x/).
+A prompt consists of a template(input template and target template, along with collection of associated metadata.
+A template is a piece of code written in a templating language called
+[Jinja](https://jinja.palletsprojects.com/en/3.0.x/).
 A prompt defines a function that maps an example from a dataset in the [Hugging Face datasets library](https://huggingface.co/datasets) to two strings of